Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

 This page provides a high level check of customer engagement.

+At-Risk Customers:

+This page isolates active customers with declining engagement, quantifies the revenue at risk, explains the behavioral drivers using recency, and provides a ready-to-use target list for retention campaigns.

 High Value Customers:

 This page identifies high value customers who are both revenue-significant and strongly engaged.
 It enables proactive retention and reward strategies.